Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: Abstract

 \section{Abstract}

-Recent progress in the fabrication of 2D highly ordered thin films and in tuning their electron density both by chemical doping or ionic gating has opened a new field with a wealth of interesting physical effects \cite{iwasa-2016} ranging from unconventional superconductivity, sizable spin-orbit coupling, competition with charge-density waves (CDWs), and so on.
-Despite their high electron mobility and nearly perfect crystalline structure, we find that transport properties can be interpreted in terms of an inhomogeneous system, where superconducting (SC) `puddles' are embedded in a normal metal matrix.
-In particular, by fitting the resistance curves of several systems like TiSe$_2$, MoS$_2$, and ZrNCl, we show that these systems are electronically inhomogeneous.
-This finding, not only is relevant {\it per se}, but naturally raises the crucial question of the general mechanism(s) leading to electronic inhomogeneity.
+When the electron density of highly crystalline thin films is tuned by chemical doping or ionic liquid gating, interesting effects appear including unconventional superconductivity, sizeable spin-orbit coupling, competition with charge-density waves, and a debated low-temperature metallic state that seems to avoid the superconducting or insulating fate of standard two-dimensional electron systems.
+Some experiments also find a marked tendency to a negative electronic compressibility.
+We suggest that this indicates an inclination for electronic phase separation resulting in a nanoscopic inhomogeneity.
+Although the mild modulation of the inhomogeneous landscape is compatible with a high electron mobility in the metallic state, this intrinsically inhomogeneous character is highlighted by the peculiar behaviour of the metal-to-superconductor transition.
+Modelling the system with superconducting puddles embedded in a metallic matrix, we fit the peculiar resistance vs. temperature curves of systems like TiSe$_2$, MoS$_2$, and ZrNCl.
+In this framework also the low-temperature debated metallic state finds a natural explanation in terms of the pristine metallic background embedding non-percolating superconducting clusters.
+An intrinsically inhomogeneous character naturally raises the question of the formation mechanism(s).
 We propose a mechanism based on the interplay between electrons and the charges of the gating ionic liquid.